lubuntu-team/manual/source/2/2.2/2.2.7/Okular.rst

 .. image:: okular-find.png

 To go all the way to the beigining press :kbd:`Control + Home` or :menuselection:`Go --> Beginning of Document`.
 To go all the way to the end of the document :kbd:`Control + End` or :menuselection:`Go --> End of Document`.
+To go back after changing pages :menuselection:`Go --> Back`.
+Then to go forward from where you were :menuselection:`Go --> Forward`.

 Version
 -------